 As we zoom under the microscope, we can see the clear boarders between the mutation and normal green cells on this chimeric cone.

 In the last picture we see the same cone a week later after it started splitting open.
 What adds another level of mystery to the mutational pattern is how the chimeric boundary between the white & green genotypes do not always follow the diamond pattern seen when the cones start splitting open.
 Seeds originating from these boarder sections may produce chimeric albino seedings.
 It's estimated that approximately 50 cones on the tree were entirely albino, while just 15 exhibited the chimeric albino variegation seen here.

-In October of 2019 approximately 3000 seeds were collected off a combination of 37 albino and chimeric cones.
-After planting out, a total of 41 seedlings germinated for a viability rate of around 1.3%.
-This was very low number considering the species has an average germination rate of only 10-15%.
-Two of the seedlings were chimeric albino, while another turned out to be a pale albino.
-Those three variegated seedlings translated to 0.1% viability for the mutated group.
+Between September & October of 2019, 8 chimeric albino cones and 29 albino cones were collected off the aerial albino redwood.
+A total of 37 mutated cones were collected yielding approximately 3300 seeds.
+In October the first set of seeds were sown in planting trays separated by cone origin.
+Chimeric cones in one row, albino cones in the second, and green cones in the third.
+Over the course of the next 2-3 weeks a total of 41 seedlings germinated for all cone groups.
+Viability was a extremely low at a rate of around 1.2%.
+This number was surprising considering the species already has an average germination rate of 10-15%.
+Three of the seedlings were chimeric albino, while another turned out to be a pale albino.
+Those four variegated seedlings translated to 0.1% viability rate for the mutated group.
 These may be minute numbers but are extraordinary examples for such a complex species.